dineshreddynaredla/react-book-repo/patterns/hooks.md

 We will focus on `useState` and `useEffect` in this article.

 ### Additional Hooks
+We will not be covering `Additional Hooks` at all as this article would be way too long but you are encouraged to read more about them on [Additional Hooks](https://reactjs.org/docs/hooks-reference.html#additional-hooks)

+- useReducer, alternative to `useState`, it accepts a reducer and returns a pair with the current state and a `dispatch` function
+- useCallback
+- useMemo
+- useRef
+- useImperativeHandle
+- useLayoutEffect
+- useDebugValue

 ### First example - useState
 This hook let's us use state inside of a function component.
 Yep I got your attention now right?
 Usually that's not possible and we need to use a class for that.
 Not anymore.
 Let's show what using `useState` Hook looks like: